 Again, if it’s a beach wedding, don’t assume you can go barefoot.
 Speak to someone in the wedding party to check whether it’s a straight-laced or sandy toes kinda day.

 Packing for a destination wedding isn’t like packing for a holiday.
 You’ll need to be prepared for wardrobe malfunctions – think spares, and more spares.
 Safety pins, a mini sewing kit and extra buttons are all must-haves.
 A lint roller is a good idea, too.
 And ladies – make sure you pack enough hair grips to style Rapunzel.

 If you’re getting ready at home and your zip breaks, or you accidentally spill coffee down yourself (it’s more likely to be Prosecco, let’s be honest), it’s no biggie – because you’ve got an entire wardrobe of alternatives.
 At a destination wedding, you don’t have that option.
 To be on the safe side, always pack a back-up outfit – just in case those safety pins don’t quite do the trick.

 Prepare for the weather

 A big reason why people choose to have a destination wedding is the weather.
 Sunny ceremonies are lovely, but you need to be prepared.
-Sun cream and sunglasses are a must, and insect repellent is also a good idea.
+Sun cream and shades are a must, and insect repellent is also a good idea if you’re heading somewhere exotic.
 If the ceremony’s outside, try to find out whether there’ll be any shade – if not, consider taking a sun hat.
 Needless to say, tropical sun and make-up don’t get along very well, so make sure you pack waterproof mascara, powder and blotting papers.